google/slo-generator/docs/pratices/latency_slo_distrib_metric_cloud_monitoring.md

 **It is therefore key to indicate the latency threshold (in ms) in the title of the SLI-SLO, since the value of a proportion (%) is always non-dimensional.**

-Having a 50% goal (aka SLO) is OK for very short latency (the median actually).
-Not all latency SLOs are necessarily a collection of 9.
+Having a 50% goal (aka SLO) is OK for very small latencies (the median actually).
+Not all latency SLOs are necessarily expressed with 9s.

 That being said, some monitoring systems may represent the latency in the other direction: for a given percentage (median, 99th) what is the max value of the threshold?